Parrot Plucking Series: The Link Between Hormones and Parrot Plucking

 To reduce nesting opportunities, remove bird beds or “Snugglies” from the cage.
 Examine whether your parrot is shredding anything in the cage, from tray liners to fluffy toys.
 Instead, increase foraging toys and add foraging stations, so that your parrot has to problem-solve to obtain food, just like a wild parrot.
 If your parrot seeks nesting sites during out of cage time, eliminate those opportunities.
 A lot of parrots crawl down from their play stands to hide under a sofa or in a closet.
-Use Clicker Training to make staying on the stand more rewarding that hovering around in a make-shift “nest.”
+Use Clicker Training and positive reinforcement to make staying on the stand more rewarding that hovering around in a make-shift “nest.”
 Again, creating foraging stations on the play stand is a good option.

 Since adolescent and adult parrots can become stimulated with sexually arousing petting, learn how to properly pet your bird.
 Even wild parrot pairs only fondle sensitive places during the short window of breeding season.
 The image below shows you how to properly pet a parrot to prevent creating a chronically hormonal condition.